osmiumusa/ClickLoad/README.md

 A Bootstrap enhancement to make buttons that cause AJAX to be prettier.

 ##How to use

+ClickLoad requires jQuery and Bootstrap 3.
+Make sure you have those on your page.

 To use ClickLoad, include it on your page and attach it to a button.
 It takes the place of the jQuery click handler and handles all of Bootstrap's contextual classes for you depending on the result of the AJAX request it makes.

 Say you have a button with the ID `testbutton`.
 To enable ClickLoad on that button, simply: